Boeing to decide within two weeks whether to protest contract award

 “The Long Range Strike-Bomber program is of vital importance to our customer and to this nation, so we will rigorously deliberate whether to protest this award,” Chadwick said in the memo, a copy of which was obtained by Reuters.

-Boeing had teamed with Lockheed Martin Corp to bid for the work.
+Boeing had teamed with Lockheed Martin Corp (LMT.N) to bid for the work.

 Chadwick said the team brought “unparalleled experience, capability, and active engineering and manufacturing resources” to the competition, and offered a competitive, low-risk and affordable solution.